 As of

-\$ in millions June 2020
+\$ in millions June 2022

-Compensation and benefits \$ 2,610
+Payables to affiliates \$ 3,445

-Payables to affiliates 2,296
+Income tax-related liabilities 2,799

-Income tax-related liabilities 1,744
+Compensation and benefits 1,724

-Accrued expenses and other 1,146
+Accrued expenses and other 2,234

-Total \$ 7,796
+Total \$ 10,202

-In the table above, accrued expenses and other includes contract liabilities, which represent consideration received by the firm, in connection with its contracts with clients, prior to providing the service.
-As of June 2020, the firm's contract liabilities were not material.
+In the table above, accrued expenses and other includes contract liabilities, which represent consideration received by the firm in connection with its contracts with clients, prior to providing the service.
+As of June 2022, the firm's contract liabilities were \$85 million.